Carolyn Tuohy Impact on Public Policy Award

 - The magnitude of the impact of the faculty member’s contributions to public policy and their contribution to the University’s national and international reputation

 Nominations for the Carolyn Tuohy Impact on Public Policy Award are accepted via the President’s Impact Awards nomination process.
-Please note the 2021 nomination process closed on November 12, 2020.
+The nominations will open on July 30, 2021 and will close on November 11, 2021.

 It is recommended that the nominee be informed of the nomination.
 Nominees should be involved in the process of preparing the nomination package, and should be consulted with regard to letters of support and other relevant supporting materials.